Last fact-checked 30 April 2024

 The same rule applies if you’re already using salt nic and you switch to freebase nicotine.
 Your withdrawal symptoms will be much stronger than they need to be when you reduce your dose and you’ll run the risk of relapsing.

 The good news is that, if you’re tapering down using an unflavoured nicotine booster, the flavour of your e-liquid will improve as your weaning journey progresses.
-With less booster diluting your shortfill, the rich flavours of your e-liquid will come through more clearly.
+With less booster liquid to dilute your shortfill, the rich flavours of your e-liquid will come through more clearly.
 Your vaping experience will actually get better as you become less addicted — it’s a win-win!

 5 Tips To Help Vapers Wean Off Nicotine: